Home For Good

 - Pilot, evaluate, and scale programs to prevent and end older adult homelessness

-Keep an eye out for HFG’s Older Adult Strategy, coming soon.
-In the meantime, we are working with the Conrad N. Hilton foundation and other funders to create flexible funding that helps COVID-vulnerable older adults exit shelters in South and East LA and move into accessible permanent housing.
+While working on the strategy, HFG began working with the Conrad N. Hilton foundation and other funders to create flexible funding that helps COVID-vulnerable older adults exit shelters in South and East LA and move into accessible permanent housing.
 As more funders step up to tackle these opportunities, we will keep the community updated to ensure our investments are aligned to maximize impact.

 The COVID-19 pandemic brought unprecedented state and federal resources to the fight to keep people housed, bring older adults safely inside, and get people connected to one-time Emergency Housing Vouchers.
 But this level of investment is more of a late down-payment than a game-changing windfall.
 For years, the state and federal government have been ignoring the scale of the housing crisis, underfunding entitlements, and targeting older adult homelessness through the lens of “chronic homelessness.”
 The results are obvious: we have not ended chronic homelessness and we continue to see alarming rates of older adult homelessness.

 If the state and federal government want a serious public pledge to measurably reduce homelessness, then L.A.’s elected officials should respond with a unified focus on ending older adult homelessness, and we should demand that our state and federal partners fully fund the social safety net that we know protects them against housing instability.

 Philanthropy stands ready to do our part, and our roadmap for strategic partnership is guiding the path for collaboration.

 Brown, R.T., Hemati, K., Riley, E.D., et al. Geriatric conditions in a population-based sample of older homeless adults.
 (2017).
 Gerontologist, 57(4), 757-766. doi:10.1093/geront/gnw011. (n/u)